 Through a partnership with Oasis Animal Adventures (www.oasisanimals.com) we offer a unique animal therapy program that includes unique, exotic animals as well as standard horses and mini horses.
 A day at the Oasis barn includes spending time with and caring for camels, zebras, kangaroos, lemur, horses, and other furry friends.
-Your girl will have the opportunity to learn responsibility, trust, leadership skills and accountability through care for the animals in the therapy program.
+Your girl will have the opportunity to learn responsibility, trust, leadership skills, and accountability through care for the animals in the therapy program at New Lifehouse Academy boarding school for girls.

 Weekly Animal Therapy Sessions Include: